-MENICO VINTERO CE A DEC The Fight over Slavery through the Civil War.
-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1850 19 Columbia SHP and Sonora COMPETING CULTURES: An uprising of Mexican, French, Basque, German, and Chilean miners occurs at Sonora and in American Camp (later called Columbia) in response to posted notices related to the \$20 Foreign Miners Tax passed the previous month.
+DATE OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY

+19 Columbia SHP and Sonora

+COMPETING CULTURES: An uprising of Mexican, French, Basque, German, and Chilean miners occurs at Sonora and in American Camp (later called Columbia) in response to posted notices related to the \$20 Foreign Miners Tax passed the previous month.
 The political fallout over the incident results in the expulsion of many foreigners.

-Residing in towns with little or no official law enforcement, miners compiled and published various versions of "The Miner's Ten Commandments" to maintain order.
-Although not officially law, decrees like this one were often respected in mining communities.
-22 Santa Fe, NM New Mexico forms its own government and applies unsuccessfully for statehood.
+Residing in towns with little or no official law enforcement, miners compiled and various versions of "The Miner's Ten Commandments" to maintain officially law, decrees like this one were often respected in published order.
+Although not mining communities.

+Santa Fe, NM

+New Mexico forms its own government and applies unsuccessfully for statehood.